AmritAgarwal2024/FraudDetection_Model_DeepLearning/README.md

 ## Managerial Insights
 - **Threshold of variables**
-- ** frequency of fraudds in all categories** - most frequwent and rarest
+- **Frequency of fraudds in all categories** - Failed_Transaction_Count_7d has the highest amount of frauds and Risk_score has the least frequency of frauds
--
 - **Transaction-based Alerts:** Implement additional verification for account that have higher number of failed transactions over  week.
 - **Risk Score Monitoring:** continously monitor risk score to avoid fraudulent activities or immediate detection.
 - **Transaction count Analysis:** Flag accounts with transactions in high frequency.